2021 WST Pro Series: Table

 Kurt Maflin and Alex Borg were initially due to take part in Group P, but they withdrew and were replaced by Alex Clenshaw and Florian Nüßle respectively.

 Second group stage

 The second group stage consisted of four groups, each containing eight players, with the top two of each group advancing to the final group.

+Order of play

 Group 1

 Group 1 was played on 17 March 2021.
 Ali Carter and Mark Williams qualified for the Final Group Stage.